SAP-docs/preview.developer.concur.com/src/api-reference/user-provisioning/integration/guide.md

 ### UPS has these benefits over the Extract file process:
 #### Maintains consistency between SAP Concur solutions and the HCM or provisioning source:
 * UPS supports close to real time experience vs. SAP Concur overnight processing with built in retry logic for outages.
 If there is an outage within Concur, HCM or provisioning source can contine to provision new and updated user data to Concur.
 UPS will queue that data until services are operational and can process reqeust.
 If there is a failure at the HCM and a large change set is created, once back on line - UPS is able to recieve that large dataset and will process them in sequence and as quickly as services can process.
 #### Real-time integration into the ERP:
 * Close to real time experience vs. SAP Concur overnight processing.
 Ablility process changes throughout the day  instead of waiting for the file-based interval to occur once per day.
-#### Provisioning Confirmation:
-* Using [ESS](https://developer.concur.com/api-reference/ess/v4.event-subscription.html) clients and partners have the ablity to know when an provisoining request has been compelted.
 #### Single API to support multiple SAP Concur products:
 * UPS allows clients and partners to provision user information to a single API that supports mulitple SAP Concur products without the need to know different file types for provisioning user information dependant on specific products.